-Edited by: David H. Jernigan, PhD, Rebecca L. Ramirez MPH, Brian C. Castrucci, DrPH, Catherine D. Patterson, MPP, Grace Castillo, MPH suggests we employ strategies similar to those used in alcohol control to create a solid foundation of policy and best practices;
+Edited by: David H. Jernigan, PhD, Rebecca L. Ramirez MPH, Brian C. Castrucci, DrPH, Catherine D. Patterson, MPP, Grace Castillo, MPH

 This new book addresses the ongoing debate on cannabis policy and provides guidance on how to regulate its sale and distribution.
 Instead of taking a stance for or against cannabis use, the book: